stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 keypoints:
 - Create a new file or tab with your cleaned or analyzed data
 - Keep track of the steps you took in your clean up or analysis
-- Keep your spreadsheets simple – put each observation in its own row and each variables in its own column
+- Keep your spreadsheets simple – put each observation in its own row and each variable in its own column
 - Export the cleaned data to a text based format

 ---